cppalliance/cppalliance.github.io/tools/werkprufer.md

 On subsequent rounds - when the Geselle revises the paper and resubmits for inspection - the Pr&uuml;fprotokoll from the prior round carries forward.
 Findings already addressed are not re-filed.
 Testimony already given is not re-solicited.
 Questions already answered are not re-asked.
 The Werkpr&uuml;fer narrows its focus to what changed: new text, revised claims, and whether prior M&auml;ngel were adequately resolved.

 Each successive round should be tighter than the last.
 The Werkst&uuml;ck converges toward *Freigabe* - the paper improving under each inspection until the Werkpr&uuml;fer can find no further basis to object - or toward a stable set of M&auml;ngel the Geselle has chosen to accept.
 Either outcome is legitimate.
-The Pr&uuml;fkammer does not demand perfection.
+The Pr&uuml;fstelle does not demand perfection.
 It demands that the Geselle made the choice with open eyes.

 **When:** On every subsequent inspection of the same paper.